Which magnets are best suited for children to use?

 Unfortunately, as other types of magnets such as neodymium or ferrite have greater magnetic performance, they will actually damage the magnetic sheeting by realigning the magnetic particles in the sheet.
 The result is that the sheet will be significantly weakened in the area(s) that you have placed the magnets.
 If you are wanting to use a flexible sheet with neodymium magnets you should use a ferrous sheet or tape.
 While ferrous sheet or tape does not produce any of its own magnetism it is excellent for sticking magnets too.

 Magnetism flows from the north to the south pole of a magnet and if a magnet only had one pole, there would be no magnetism and hence it could not be a magnet.
 Monopole magnets therefore do not exist.
 All magnets have both a north and a south pole.
-If you take a bar magnet with a north at one end and a South at the other and cut it in half to secure just a north pole, you will find that the two halves suddenly have a north and south pole too.
+If you take a bar magnet with north at one end and south at the other and cut it in half to secure just a north pole, you will find that the two halves suddenly have a north and south pole too.
 If a monopole was possible, it would facilitate perpetual motion magnet generators which would lead to unlimited free electricity.

 Which magnets should be used for magnetic therapy?